SkafteNicki/example_mlops/README.md

     dvc pull
     ```

     the data is stored in a GCP bucket and managed by DVC (Data Version Control).
-You need to have DVC installed and configured with your GCP credentials.
+You need to have DVC installed and
+    configured with your GCP credentials.

-4. Installing the requirements and the project also install 3 project scripts as easy to use commands:
+5. Installing the requirements and the project also install 3 project scripts as easy to use commands:
     - `train`: to train a model
     - `evaluate`: to evaluate a model
     - `model_management`: to manage models

     Try running `train` in the terminal and see the model training process.
 Afterwards, you can run
     `evaluate` with path to the model you just trained to see the evaluation results.

+6. Standard configs for training and evaluation is stored in the `configs/` folder.
+In here you can also find a config
+    for doing a hyperparameter search using Weights & Biases.
+To run the hyperparameter search, two make commands are
+    available:

+    ```bash
+    make start_sweep
+    make start_agent
+    ```